 Since riads tend to be older historic buildings, most of them are located in the heart of the city.
-This is great for playing tourist and site-seeing, but it can make them a little tricky to find as taxis sometimes cannot get down the narrow streets.
-Keep this in mind when booking and ask if someone can come meet you and help you with your luggage on arrival (if you are booking a Morocco private guided tour, this won’t be a problem as you will have a guide).
-Check out our guide on how to spend 10 days on private Morocco tour here.
+This is great for playing tourists and sightseeing, but it can make them a little tricky to find as taxis sometimes cannot get down the narrow streets.
+Keep this in mind when booking and ask if someone can come to meet you and help you with your luggage on arrival (if you are booking a Morocco private guided tour, this won’t be a problem as you will have a guide).
+Check out our guide on how to spend 10 days on a private Morocco tour.

 What to Expect in a Riad?

 Riads are different from hotels in more than just their looks.
 Since riad hotels were once traditional houses, they are a lot smaller than most hotels.
 Think of them as a boutique hotel, with about 10-30 rooms instead of a couple of hundred.